navivi/k8s-training/day-5/task-9/README.md

 # Task-9: Volume Mount Directory from the Node File-System
 In this task we would like to persist the DB data.
 1. Add label to one of the nodes using **kubectl label node kind-worker app=letschat** command
-2. Create some directory for mongofb inside the node
-  > * You can use `docker exec -it kind-worker bash`
-3. Add nodeSelector to the Lets-Chat-DB Deployment and volume to the hostPath
+2. Add nodeSelector to the Lets-Chat-DB Deployment and volume to the hostPath
   > * The mountPath for persisting mongodb should be /data/db
-4. Check in Browser, even after restart pod User is persistent
+3. Check in Browser, even after restart pod User is persistent

 ### Specifications Examples